Personal injury questions — plain answers

 Understanding tariff payments, special damages, and tax.

-General damages (the tariff payment) — covers pain, suffering, and loss of enjoyment caused by the injury.
-For OIC claims, this is set by a fixed government schedule based on injury type and recovery period.
+The tariff payment — covers pain, suffering and loss of amenity caused by the injury.
+For OIC claims, this is set by a fixed government schedule based on injury type and prognosis period.

-Yes — lost earnings as a result of the accident can be claimed as special damages, separate from the tariff injury payment.
-Keep payslips showing normal earnings, and obtain a letter from your employer confirming the absence and reason.
+Lost earnings as a result of the accident can be claimed as special damages, separate from the tariff payment.
+Payslips showing normal earnings and a letter from the employer confirming the absence and reason are the standard documentation.

-Self-employed claimants can also claim lost earnings, though more supporting evidence — invoices, accounts, client records — may be required.
+Self-employed claimants can also claim lost earnings, though more supporting evidence — invoices, accounts, client records — is typically required.

 Understanding how insurers operate